Sony WH-1000XM4 Black Friday Deal 2021: Cheapest Price Today | Digital Trends

-If you’re looking for a Sony WH-1000XM4 Black Friday deal, you’ve started your search at the right time, as the best Black Friday deals of the holiday shopping season have started.
-The super-popular Sony WH-1000XM4 overear wireless headphones are some of the best Black Friday headphone deals available.
+Upgrade your listening experience by picking up this amazing Sony WH-1000XM4 Black Friday deal that’s available at Best Buy right now for just $248, marked all the way down from their regular price of $350.
+The super-popular Sony WH-1000XM4 over-ear wireless headphones are some of the best Black Friday headphone deals available.
 The shopping season is also littered with Sony WF-1000XM4 Black Friday deals, which are the more portable, in-ear counterpart to the Sony WH-1000XM4 headphones.
-But if the overhead option is what blasts your music best, Best Buy right now has them for a Black Friday sale price of $248, marked all the way down from their regular price of $350.
+But if the over-ear option is what blasts your music best, get this deal right now.

 Today’s best Sony WH-1000XM4 Black Friday deal